albertqi/partition/README.md

 | Prepartitioned Hill Climbing       | $643.36$        |
 | Prepartitioned Simulated Annealing | $236.48$        |

+From this, we can see that blah blah blah.

 ## 5. Additional Observations

+In our experiments, we always utilize a random initial starting point.
+However, we could have used the solution from the Karmarkar-Karp algorithm as our starting point for the randomized algorithms.

+To do so, we would first need to slightly modify the Karmarkar-Karp algorithm to return not just the residue but also the partition of numbers.
+One way of doing this would be to build some sort of tree and keep track of the relationships between different elements.

+Now, suppose that we start the repeated random algorithm with the solution from the Karmarkar-Karp algorithm.
+That is, instead of initially generating a random solution, we utilize the one obtained from the Karmarkar-Karp algorithm.
+Believe it or not, there is not much that would change since the candidates that we generate do not rely on our current solution.
+The only guarantee that we really have is that the repeated random algorithm would return a solution at least as good as the one from the Karmarkar-Karp algorithm.

+However, if we start with the solution from the Karmarkar-Karp algorithm for the hill climbing or simulated annealing algorithms, then we would notice more of a difference.
+This is because these algorithms do not randomly generate solutions but rather look at their neighbors.
+By starting at the solution from the Karmarkar-Karp algorithm, we would be able to build off of this solution and improve it greatly.
+Thus, we would notice more of a difference.

 ## 6. Discussion of Experiments